michaelnmmeyer/dharma/views/documentation.md

 <dd>
 Most URLs I have seen so far in this field are unusable, so I never display them unless they are absolutely necessary for locating the document.
-For now, they are only shown when the "report" record type is used.
+For now, they are only shown when the record type is "report" or "webpage".

 When using URLs, you should never reference a document that is not readily accessible.
 Don't reference documents that are behind a paywall (JSTOR, Brill,